BitcoinDesign/Guide/guide/payments/payment-request-formats.md

 ### [LNURL](https://coincharge.io/en/lnurl-for-lightning-wallets/)

-This internet-based protocol establishes techniques on top of Lightning invoices for several important use cases:
+This internet-based protocol establishes techniques on top of Lightning invoices for several important use cases, including the following:

 **LNURL-Pay**